 AG Nessel Launches Holiday Consumer Protection Campaign

-LANSING - As families prepare to celebrate Thanksgiving and other traditions to welcome in the holidays, Michigan Attorney General Dana Nessel is launching a holiday consumer protection campaign focused first on ways to protect your information if you'll be hitting stores in person or online over the weekend.
+LANSING - As families prepare to celebrate Thanksgiving and other traditions to welcome the holidays, Michigan Attorney General Dana Nessel is launching her annual holiday consumer protection campaign focused on ways to protect your information if you’ll be hitting stores in person or online over the weekend.

-Beginning today and continuing through mid-December, the Attorney General's website will focus on educating consumers on the numerous tactics used to cheat them out of their funds during the holidays.
+Beginning Friday and continuing through mid-December, the Attorney General's website will focus on educating consumers on the numerous scams and tactics used to cheat them out of their funds during the holidays.

 Nessel’s first alert focuses on ways to keep your credit card accounts safe from those who would like to get their hands on your information and your money.